dimitriwauters/PANDI/README.md

 PANDI is a ***dynamic packing detection*** solution built on top of PANDA (https://github.com/panda-re/panda), a platform for Architecture-Neutral Dynamic Analysis.
 TODO
-PANDI is currently developed at UCLouvain (Belgium) and is available under [TODO] license.
+PANDI is currently developed at UCLouvain (Belgium) and is available under MIT license.

 ## How to use
 ***First, put the malware(s) that need to be analysed under the folder "payload".***